pran-7-5/eco_style/README.md

 So who created AI software, or reverse-landing rockets?

 Well, it is developed by an open source community from people all around the world, they are very good people, they don't have money, they don't work for any company, they just work for the betterment of society, that's all they want.
-They receive donations from people, 1 dollar, 5 dollars, 50 dollars like that.
+They receive donations from people, 1 USD, 5 USD, 50 USD like that.
 And these people are very weak.
 That's why they don't work in big companies where they face harassment, they will take your idea and fire you, like they fired Steve Jobs.

 So, the robot army type technology exists but is not that good now, the power source like batteries is very limited.
 Even though you can see the problems in chat gpt, I mean for me it is not that good today.
 I mean it could be good if you buy a premium cloud, but not for free.
 So when will it be good, the chip in your phone is a 7nm transistor, and today 3nm can be manufactured?
 And 1 nm is last because that is the size of the silicon atom.